chrisaga/hk-pandoc-filters/column-div/README.md

 ------------
 Pandoc fenced divs can be very powerful allowing providing, in theory many document formating possibilities.
-Unfortunately, plain Panfoc processing doesn't make full adventage of it and discards some formating in HTML outputs and most of it in Latex outputs.
+Unfortunately, plain Panfoc processing doesn't make full advantage of it and discards some formatting in HTML outputs and most of it in Latex outputs.

 Multiple columns in document are only partialy accessible in Beamer (not plain Latex) and HTML outputs.